As Strictly Come Dancing gears up for another year, here's a look at the celebs who said NO to the show.

-Presenter Steph McGovern says she turned down Strictly Come Dancing this year (2020) in order to launch her Channel 4 series, Steph’s Packed Lunch.
+Presenter Steph McGovern says she turned down Strictly Come Dancing last year (2020) in order to launch her Channel 4 series, Steph’s Packed Lunch.

 Steph revealed: "I have actually been asked a couple of times.
 I got asked again this year but obviously I had a show to launch."